top of page

 Through the use of our time, talents, and treasure, we partner with ACTS, Children’s Place, Christ Central, Community Medical Clinic, as well as a number of other nonprofits in the area.

 We’d love to have you share in our journey.
-To get involved with our local Missions opportunities, we invite you to contact Mike Loftus, Chair of the Missions Committee or the resources below.
+To get involved with our local Missions opportunities, we invite you to contact Chuck Dynarski, Chair of the Missions Committee or the resources below.

 Thank you for your contributions!